 The completeness was estimated using artificial star tests.
-For each 0.5 mag step between $12.0-19.0$, we created an artificial-star image by inserting 200 stars into the real image.
-Artificial stars were placed in random positions, but avoiding regions within $\sim0.08''$ of any real detected star to prevent artificially increasing the crowding.
-Each artificial-star image was then processed independently using the same photometric pipeline and parameters as applied to the real data.
+For each 0.5 mag step between $12.0-19.0$, we created an artificial star image by inserting 200 stars into the real image.
+Artificial stars were placed at random positions, but avoiding regions within $\sim0.08''$ of any real detected star to prevent artificially increasing the crowding.
+Each artificial star image was then processed independently using the same photometric pipeline and parameters as applied to the real data.
 The recovery fraction as a function of input magnitude provides the completeness curve.
-Based on these results, we limit the analysis to IB224 $\lesssim 17.2$, where completeness remains above 90\%.
+Based on these results, we limited the analysis to IB224 $\lesssim 17.2$, where completeness remains above 90\%.
 Within this magnitude range, the completeness correction has a negligible effect on the derived LF and SFH.

-The final KLF, corrected for completeness and differential extinction, is shown by the data points and black line in Figure~\ref{Fig:klf_metallicityfits}.
+The final LF corrected for completeness and differential extinction, is shown by the data points and black line in Figure~\ref{Fig:klf_metallicityfits}.
 The final sample contains 2223 stars.